Liberation psychology: Psychotherapeutic applications

 Liberation psychology departs from traditional psychological prioritization of the individual and the attribution of an individual's distress to pathology within the individual.
 Liberation psychology seeks to understand the person within their sociopolitical, cultural, and historical context.
-Therefore, distress is understood not solely in intrapsychic terms but in the context of an oppressive environment that psychologises and individualises distress.
+Therefore, distress is understood not solely in intrapsychic terms but in the context of an oppressive environment that psychologizes and individualises distress.

 In a psychotherapeutic context, this removes the onus of psychological distress solely from the individual and their immediate circumstances, and reframes the origin of distress as the environment and social structure to which persons are subjugated.
 Furthermore, this helps people to understand their relationship to the power structure, and the ways in which they participate in it.Moane, G. (2011).
 Gender and colonialism: a psychological analysis of oppression and liberation.
 Basingstoke: Palgrave Macmillan.
 In liberatory approaches to mental distress the therapy is only a step towards the 're-insertion' of a person into their social milieu, social action and their existential life-project.

+Liberation Music Therapy

+Liberation Music Therapy (LMT) is an emancipatory approach to music-making that integrates healing, social justice, and revolutionary change.
+Rooted in the principles of liberation psychology and influenced by the global history of music's role in communal and spiritual practices, LMT challenges traditional, colonialist frameworks of mental health care.
+It emphasizes addressing systemic oppression and transgenerational trauma through culturally relevant music practices, particularly within marginalized communities.
+LMT practitioners view music not only as a therapeutic tool but as a form of activism and resistance, fostering solidarity, critical consciousness (concientización), and community empowerment.

+This approach combines music's therapeutic qualities with its capacity for social and political transformation, drawing on a variety of influences, including folk traditions, hip-hop, drumming, and chanting, alongside modern and classical genres.
+Through methods such as lyric analysis, improvisation, and collective musicking, LMT bridges personal emotional experiences with broader societal struggles, engaging individuals and communities in processes of healing and liberation.
+Practitioners work collaboratively, meeting communities where they are and respecting their cultural genius, with the ultimate aim of fostering both individual well-being and collective resilience.